-- understood the contest rules and agrees to be bound by them, - operated according to all the rules and regulations that pertain to his and/or station license. - agreed the cross-checked log may be made open to the public, except for the personal data in PAdr1, PAdr2, RName, RAdr1, RAdr2, RPoCo, RCity, RCoun, RPhon and RHBBS lines of EDI file format. - accept all decisions of the organizing society (contest organizer) as final.
+- understood the contest rules and agrees to be bound by them, - operated according to all the rules and regulations that pertain to his and/or station license, - agreed the cross-checked log may be made open to the public, except for the personal data in PAdr1, PAdr2, RName, RAdr1, RAdr2, RPoCo, RCity, RCoun, RPhon and RHBBS lines of EDI file format, - accept all decisions of the organizing society (contest organizer) as final.
+(Vienna 2016)

-5.3.11 Judging of entries
+2.13 Judging of entries

 The final judging of the entries shall be the responsibility of the organising society, whose decision shall be final.
-Entrants deliberately contravening any of these rules, attempting fraud or flagrantly disregarding the IARU Region 1 bandplans shall be disgualified.
+Entrants deliberately contravening any of these rules, attempting fraud or flagrantly disregarding the IARU Region 1 bandplans shall be disqualified.

 Each VHF Manager and/or national Contest Committee shall be responsible for monitoring during contests.
-Additional monitoring stations may be appointed. but these stations may not take part in the contest.
-The national VHF Manager/Contest Committee is responsible for disqualification based upon the results of monitoring.
+Additional monitoring stations may be appointed the national VHF Manager/Contest Committee is responsible for disqualification based upon the results of monitoring.
 The claimed contact shall be disqualified for any error in the information logged by the station.